 Aerobics Instructor We need an enthusiastic, experienced aerobics instructor capable of teaching fun, all-levels aerobics classes.
 Being a morning person helps, as we like to offer a 7:00am class each morning to help get our Campers awake and moving.
 Instructors with experience in specialty classes (hip hop, Zumba, step, cardio-boxing, etc.) are especially encouraged to apply.
 As long as it’s fun, energetic and adaptable for all skill levels, we’re open to suggestions!
 We prefer to combine this position with the Fitness Instructor position (see separate listing) if your skills/experience apply, but we’ll consider applications for this position as a standalone position.
 (Staff I or Staff II)

-Beauty Parlor Manager Yes, we actually have an on-site “Beauty Barn” where Campers can outfit themselves in the drag attire of their dreams for Tea Dance or costume pieces for our Talent/No Talent Show.
-We are in need of an experienced drag king or queen, cosmetologist, or make up artist to serve as Beauty Parlor Manager who can give our drag-inexperienced Campers pointers and instruction on everything from frocks to make-up.
-(Staff IV; Staff II Assistant position also available)
+Beauty Parlor Assistant Yes, we actually have an on-site “Beauty Barn” where Campers can outfit themselves in the drag attire of their dreams for Tea Dance or costume pieces for our Talent/No Talent Show.
+We are in need of an experienced drag king or queen, cosmetologist, or make up artist to assist our Beauty Parlor Manager who can assist in giving our drag-inexperienced Campers pointers and instruction on everything from frocks to make-up.
+(Staff II)

 Bowling Our current host camp comes with a new (okay, it’s two years old) bowling alley, complete with four shiny automated lanes, and we’re looking for someone who knows their way around the pins to help our Campers hit those strikes!
 If you have experience in league bowling or teaching, we’d love to hear from you.
 The ability to offer some instruction/coaching and/or review the rules, scoring, etc. is helpful, but these positions will primarily just involve just organizing and supervising those who come to bowl, as well as managing the equipment and lanes.
 You must be able to make all skill levels feel welcomed and excited to bowl.
 Prior teaching/coaching experience is not required, but you must be enthusiastic, knowledgeable, personable, and excited about the joys of bowling.
 Several positions are available, and some late-night shifts (10:30pm to 12:30am) may be required.
 (Staff II, Staff IV)